bwssytems/ha-bridge/README.md

 "USN: uuid:Socket-1_0-221438K0100073::urn:schemas-upnp-org:device:basic:1\r\n\r\n
 ```
 ### UPNP description service
-The bridge provides the description service which is used by the calling app to interogate access details after it has decided the upnp multicast repsonse is the correct device.
+The bridge provides the description service which is used by the calling app to interogate access details after it has decided the upnp multicast response is the correct device.
 #### Get Description
 ```
 GET http://host:8080/description.xml